-One option which you may want to consider is converting your tenement to a retention licence.
-A retention licence (which is a "holding" title) may be sought if the tenement has an identified mineral resource that is not currently able to be further explored or mined.
+One option to consider is converting your tenement to a retention licence.
+A retention licence (which is a "holding" title) can be sought in certain circumstances if the tenement has an identified mineral resource that is not currently able to be further explored or mined.
 The term of a retention licence is 5 years and it is renewable for further periods of up to 5 years.

 The key benefit of a retention licence is that no prescribed minimum expenditure obligations will apply.
-The disadvantage of applying for a retention licence is, however, that in areas affected by a native title claim, the application will trigger the native title negotiation processes.
-Most companies would be reluctant to go through the native title process a second time.
+A potential disadvantage of applying for a retention licence, however, is that in areas affected by a native title claim, the application will trigger the native title negotiation processes.
+Most companies will be reluctant to go through the native title process a second time.